pdf-raku/PDF-API6/README.md

 ### save-as

-Save the document to a file
+Save a new or updated PDF document to a file

     my PDF::API6 $pdf .= new;
     #...
     $pdf.save-as: 'our/new.pdf';

-The `:preserve` option keeps the original PDF structure.
+- The `:preserve` option (default True) keeps the original PDF structure,then applies incremental updates.
 This is generally faster and also ensures that digital signatures are not invalidated.

     PDF::API6 $pdf .= open("our/original.pdf");
     #...
+    $pdf.save-as: 'our/updated.pdf', :!preserve;

+- The `:rebuild` option (default False)) rewrites the PDF.
+This may be useful, if there have been a substantial number of updates.

+- The `:compress` option is used to ensure stream objects (which generally make up the bulk of a PDF) are compressed.
+This is useful when maximum compaction is needed.

+    PDF::API6 $pdf .= open("our/original.pdf");
+    # optimise for PDF compaction
-    $pdf.save-as: 'our/updated.pdf', :preserve;
+    $pdf.save-as: 'our/updated.pdf', :rebuild, :compress;

+- The reverse flag, `:!compress` is useful when you want to optimise for human-readability of the output PDF.
+It will unpack `Flate`, `LZW`, `ASCIIHex` and `ASCII85` encoded streams.

-A PDF file can also be saved as, and opened from an intermediate JSON representation
+A PDF file can also be saved as, and opened from an intermediate JSON representation, by saving to, or reading from, files with a `.json` extension

     PDF::API6 $pdf .= new;
     #...